microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 When we first load the snippets from the `.wt.json` file, we'll want to also ask them if they trust that folder.
 This is similar to the way that VsCode et. al.
-If they accept, then we'll add that folder to a list of trusted folders (and store permenantly in `state.json`).
+If they accept, then we'll add that folder to a list of trusted folders (and store permanently in `state.json`).
 If they don't, then we'll just ignore that file.
 To make things easier for the user, we can also add a checkbox to "trust the parent folder" in the dialog (again, similar to VsCode).